vryy/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

     ./pre_exodus --exo=dc2d.e --head=dc2d_fsi.head
    --bc=dc2d_fsi.bc --dat=dc2d_fsi.dat

 where the filenames might have to be replaced accordingly.
-This will result in the specified dat-file which is already validated to be accepted by BACI.
+This will result in the specified dat-file which is already validated to be accepted by |FOURC|.
 However, if the file is meaningful cannot be assured.
-Hint: When you have an already existing input file, you can always validate it by simply executing ``./pre_exodus --dat=inputfile.dat``, before(!) you start a parallel BACI computation on a cluster, for example.
+Hint: When you have an already existing input file, you can always validate it by simply executing ``./pre_exodus --dat=inputfile.dat``, before(!) you start a parallel |FOURC| computation on a cluster, for example.

-Run the simulation by providing the created dat-file and an output file to BACI and postprocess the results.
+Run the simulation by providing the created dat-file and an output file to |FOURC| and postprocess the results.

 .. _`tut_fsi_preexo_2d:postprocess`: